akamai/terraform-provider-akamai/docs/data-sources/appsec_rule_actions.md

 # akamai_appsec_rule_actions

-(Beta) Use the `akamai_appsec_rule_actions` data source to retrieve the action taken for each rule for a given security configuration version and security policy, or for a specific rule.
+Use the `akamai_appsec_rule_actions` data source to retrieve the action taken for each rule for a given security configuration version and security policy, or for a specific rule.

 ## Example Usage